KozaMateusz/distilprithvi/README.md

 ```

 ## TODO
+* Add passing the TL metadata to the teacher (to make the sen1floods11 performance better)
 * Fix: The ``compute`` method of metric MulticlassJaccardIndex was called before the ``update``
-* check the floods dataset
+* add learning rate scheduler
 * test distillation with 600M prithvi models (trained by us??)
-* add learning rate scheduler